 24. Do not show yourself as tired or bored in their presence.
-Moments with parents are the most precious.
+Moments with parents are the most precious ones.

 25. Do not laugh at their mistakes.
-They may not even be aware of it.
+They might not even be aware of it.
 This is a general thing that happens to everyone with age, love them the way they are.

 26. Call them with lovely names and whatever they'd love to be called.

-27. Let them be your first priority as you were their's once or still are.
+27. Let them be your first priority as you were their's once or most probably still are.

-28. Get them little gifts, may be a book or a pill organiser.
+28. Get them useful and memorable gifts, maybe a book or a pill organiser.